puneet-ekline/ekline-kubernetes-website/content/en/docs/concepts/workloads/pods/pod-lifecycle.md

 `startupProbe`
 : Indicates whether the application within the container is started.
-  All other probes are disabled if a startup probe is provided, until it succeeds.
+  All other probes are turned off if a startup probe is provided, until it succeeds.
   If the startup probe fails, the kubelet kills the container, and the container is subjected to its [restart policy](#restart-policy).
 If a container does not provide a startup probe, the default state is `Success`.